smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

       -H 'accept: application/json' \
       -H 'Authorization: Bearer Issued_API_TOKEN'
     ```
-  If no `schema_name` query parameter is provided, the parameter defaults to the public schema.

 ## **`PUT` /table/{table_name}**

 The ALTER Table API is used to do several ALTER TABLE operations.
 In order to alter the table you simply alter the database object specified by the `table_name` and `schema_name`.
 To UPDATE something, simply change the value of the Table object.
 To DROP, just remove the object from the request body.